yvkozub/curl/docs/ECH.md

 browsers supporting ECH did not handle multiple HTTPS RRs well, though that needs re-checking as it has been a while.

-- It's unclear how one should handle any IP address hints found in an HTTPS RR.
+- It is unclear how one should handle any IP address hints found in an HTTPS RR.
   It may be that a bit of consideration of how "multi-CDN" deployments might emerge would provide good answers there, but for now, it is not clear how best curl might handle those values when present in the DNS.